frankox/pack-ex/README.md

 | `.env.local.example` | `make local` | Docker + Local storage template |
 | `.env.cloud.example` | `make cloud` | Cloud services template |
 | `.env` | Application | Active configuration (auto-created) |

+If you choose to use make commands, be sure to create also the env.local and the env.cloud.
+This files will be copied inside .env file to activate a specific config.

 ## Development